How the Internet became a less scary place for 200% more people

 Adding a blog to their website gave Williams Integracare providers a platform for thought leadership, a place to uncover healthcare questions and issues, and the opportunity to grant patients endless resources related to their health and wellness.
 When individuals are dealing with pain, illness, or issues they don’t understand, these resources can nearly be the difference between life and death.

 Imagine an individual searching online for results about debilitating neck pain.
 Feeling like they will never find relief after years of suffering, that they’ll never find a healthcare provider who can offer insight and healing.
-Now say this person finds the blog, Neck Pain: Not a Life Sentencefrom Doctor of Chiropractic, Michael Milbauer at Williams Integracare Clinic.
+Now say this person finds the blog, Types of Neck and Back Pain the DMR Method Can Relievefrom Doctor of Chiropractic, Michael Milbauer at Williams Integracare Clinic.
 That person reads the blog, gains some knowledge, and decides to click the “Make an Appointment” call-to-action as the blog concludes.
 Now they've gathered some information, placed trust in Williams Integracare Clinic, and set up an appointment with a provider they've already gathered expertise from - all thanks to a blog.
 Williams Integracare has made the crucial impact – reaching those individuals seeking care and compassion and providing it once they’re seen as a patient.